utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

   2,"9223372036854775807"
   ```

-* Confirm your data file is encoded properly, by opening your data file in a text editor and saving the file in a different format.
+* To ensure the correct encoding of your data file, open the file in a text editor and save it in a different format.

 If the errors persist, [contact the Postman support team](https://support.postman.com/hc/en-us).